shyim/shyim.me/content/blog/2021-07-04-why-prefer-symfony-bundles-over-plugins-in-shopware-projects.md

 ## In what cases should I prefer plugins?

-- IN case you want to offer it in the Shopware store
+- In case you want to offer it in the Shopware store
 - In case you need to toggle your plugin during runtime, without a new deployment
 - In case you need the `plugin.xml` feature.
 But this can be done with an simple admin module and the usage of `sw-system-config`, too.